robindesu/re7/README.md

 npm install -g ionic cordova
 ```

-To test in browser, enter in RE7/ directory, execute the command below and put in mobile view on your browser.
+To test in browser, , execute the command below and put in mobile view on your browser.

 ```bash